cyanoei/duke-team/docs/ppp.md

 (API: LoanList.java, Loan.java, PersonList.java, Person.java, AddLoanCommand.java, AddPersonCommand.java)

-The loans feature is an additional feature that marks and keeps track of stock that is being loaned out to students.
+The loans feature is an additional feature that marks and keeps track of Stock that is being loaned out to students.
 Each Loan is made from one Stock to one Person.
 The figure below details the overall architecture of the Loans feature, including how the Person class is related to Loans.

 <img src="images/dg/loanClassDgm.png" alt="Loans Class Diagram" width="1000"/>